Tiangong space station: Modules

-The Tianhe Core Cabin Module (CCM) provides life support and living quarters for three crew members and provides guidance, navigation, and orientation control for the station.
-The module also provides the station's power, propulsion, and life support systems.
-The module consists of three sections: living quarters, a service section, and a docking hub.
-The living quarters will contain a kitchen and toilet, fire control equipment, atmospheric processing and control equipment, computers, scientific apparatus, communications equipment to send and receive communications via ground control in Beijing, and other equipment.

-In 2018 a full-scale mockup of CCM was publicly presented at China International Aviation & Aerospace Exhibition in Zhuhai.
-The video from CMSA revealed that two of these core modules have been built.
-Artist impressions have also depicted the two core modules docked together to enlarge the overall station.
+The Tianhe core module provides life support and living quarters for three crew members and houses the station's guidance, navigation, and orientation control systems.
+It also contains the main power, propulsion, and environmental control systems.
+It is based on the Russian Functional Cargo Block.
+Tianhe is divided into three sections: living quarters, a service module, and a docking hub.
+The living area includes a kitchen, toilet, fire suppression equipment, atmospheric control systems, computers, scientific apparatus, and communications equipment for contact with ground control in Beijing.
+Tianhe also carries the Core Module Manipulator (CMM), a large robotic arm used for EVA support and as a backup for module relocation.
+A full-scale mockup of Tianhe was displayed at the China International Aviation & Aerospace Exhibition in Zhuhai in 2018.
+CMSA videos have shown that two core modules have been constructed.